tendermint/atom_one/CALL_TO_ARMS.md

 >    Ethereum.
 This means Photons will be emitted 1:1 to Ether.
 >  * **Transaction fees:** The Cosmos Hub maintains a whitelist of token that
 >    are accepted as fee payment.
+>

-This total revenue is divided among validators' staking pools according to each validator’s weight.
-Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator’s stake.
-Note that a commission on delegators' revenue is applied by the validator before it is distributed.
+> This total revenue is divided among validators' staking pools according to each
+> validator’s weight.
+Then, within each validator's staking pool the revenue is
+> divided among delegators in proportion to each delegator’s stake.
+Note that a
+> commission on delegators' revenue is applied by the validator before it is
+> distributed. - VALIDATORS_FAQ.md Dec 2017

 So when the core proponents of Atom2.0 tell the community that ATOM is merely a meme-coin with no economic model, they are intentionally misleading the